-Right from the outset, George and I aimed to harness the power of this technology to create a product that could be used by people with tinnitus and hearing loss to help better manage their conditions.
-We knew that we’d need a lot of help, so began to assemble a team of ENT specialists, hearing therapists, audiologists, data scientists, and academics.
+Right from the outset, George and I aimed to harness the power of this technology to create a product that could be used by people with tinnitus to help better manage their conditions.
+We knew that we’d need a lot of help, so began to assemble a team of ENT specialists, hearing therapists, audiologists and researchers.
 We now have a huge amount of collective experience in helping those with tinnitus, and we’re condensing this experience into creating what we hope will be a revolutionary product.

 What is Oto?

-Oto is a mobile app that combines digital therapies for tinnitus with AI-driven hearing-health tracking.
+Oto is a mobile app that allows instant access to science-based tinnitus therapy.
 It will be available on iPhone and Android and is currently in the early phases of development.

 The first problem we want to tackle is availability of treatment and information for people with tinnitus.
 Oto provides tinnitus therapy in the form of a progressive programme of CBT, mindfulness, and education.
 We want to equip people with the skills needed to take complete control of their condition.